Crawling is a major milestone that signifies the start of your baby’s future mobility!

 Laura Williams "This is a life saver!
 I'm so glad I downloaded your bedtime & nap cheat sheet.
 My little one actually asked me to put him to bed last night!
 Unbelievable!
 Thank you so much!"

-So how does your baby get ready for crawling?
+So how does your baby learn to crawl?

-Well, first they have to develop strong neck and upper body muscles then they have to work on balance and coordination… and then, most importantly, they have to practice!
+Well, first they have to develop strong upper body and neck muscles then they have to work on balance and coordination… and then, most importantly, they have to practice.

 1. Tummy Time